d4wae89d498/rir/readme.md

 1) The IR should remain as simple as possible using a single type that is a native CPU word (inspired from B langauge).

-2) Parser frontend should do - lexing/parsing/first IR building - in a single pass and allow modification of the backend pipeline.
+2) Demo frontend should do - lexing/parsing/first IR building - in a single pass and allow modification of the backend pipeline.

 ## Roadmap